-- · Increase activity as tolerated - Continue TED hose and elevation pillow until office follow up (7-10 days post operatively) - · Wean off of narcotics as you can tolerate - · Continue crutches and toe touch weight bearing - · Continue ice and elevation, especially after activity - · Work hard on your physical therapy.
+- Increase activity as tolerated - Continue TED hose and elevation pillow until office follow up (7-10 days post operatively) - Wean off of narcotics as you can tolerate - · If you are using crutches, try to wean off of them and walk without a limp - · Continue ice and elevation, especially after activity - · Work hard on your physical therapy.
 At first post op visit want to see - 1.
-Full extension and flexion to at least 100° - 2.
+Full hyperextension and flexion to at least 120° - 2.
 Good quadriceps control - 3.
 Minimal swelling